Do you have to be religious — or a member of the Church of Jesus Christ — to volunteer with ILP?

-Do I have to be LDS to volunteer with ILP?
-Will I have to go to church?
+Do I have to be a member of the Church of Jesus Christ to volunteer with ILP?

 ILP is not affiliated with The Church and you do not have to be a member of that church (or any church) to volunteer abroad with ILP.